recetasdemama/wordpress/wp-content/plugins/social-media-feather/readme.txt

 7. This shows the available social sharing and following widgets and their settings

 == Changelog ==

+= 1.7.11 =
+* Adjusted some text and README descriptions

 = 1.7.10 =
 * Use HTTPs by default for Facebook/Twitter follows